Anglo-Saxon Attitudes: Sources of inspiration

-The theme of the novel was suggested to Wilson by archeological disputes, notably the Piltdown man hoax (1908–1912) and an accusation that the Elgin Marbles had been mishandled by the British Museum, later substantiated.
+The theme of the novel was suggested to Wilson by archaeological disputes, notably the Piltdown Man hoax (1908–1912) and an accusation that the Elgin Marbles had been mishandled by the British Museum, later substantiated.
 The book alludes to the Sutton Hoo ship-burial discovery of 1939, in a country-house setting near Woodbridge, Suffolk.
 The Melpham discovery is similarly set among the 'East Folk' on the east coast of England.
 Eorpwald (also the name of the Melpham bishop) is in reality the unique Anglo-Saxon name of the successor of Raedwald, who was popularly thought to have been buried in the famous ship.
 That discovery, essentially a pagan style of burial in which Christian artefacts were included, raised many disputes among academics (as Angus Wilson knew).

 Television adaptation

 The novel was made into a three-part television mini-series in 1992 by the Thames Television subsidiary Euston Films.
 The screenplay was written by Andrew Davies and featured Richard Johnson in the role of Gerald Middleton.
 Tara Fitzgerald played a major supporting role as the young Dollie and there were appearances by a 16-year-old Kate Winslet, and by Daniel Craig as Gilbert.
-The film won the BAFTA award for best serial drama; Davies and Johnson also won awards from the Writers' Guild of Great Britain and the Broadcasting Press Guild respectively.
+The film won the BAFTA TV Award for Best Drama Serial; Davies and Johnson also won awards from the Writers' Guild of Great Britain and the Broadcasting Press Guild respectively.
 The series is available on DVD in both the UK and USA.